Skip to content

 This issue of CTE includes our IMTS 2016 Show Preview, featuring show highlights, information about the various pavilions, a guide to Chicago attractions and an extensive array of announcements about what exhibitors plan to showcase.
 The latter includes machine tools, software, workholders, automation equipment and cutting tools.

-Articles June 1, 2016 Alan Richter
+Article June 15, 2016 Alan Richter

 I was saddened to hear about the passing of David A. Dornfeld, professor of mechanical engineering at the University of California, Berkeley, who died of a heart attack on March 27 at age 66.
 Although I never met him, I considered him to have a brilliant mind and be a great editorial source—someone who returned my phone calls and had something intelligent to say.

-Articles May 1, 2016 Alan Richter
+Article May 15, 2016 Alan Richter

-Lead Angle: Invaluable resources
+Lead Angle: Invaluable resources: Turning Performance

 Early in my stint here, I called Alan Baker, founder of toolmaker A.B.
 Tools Inc., in connection with an article I was writing about thread milling small-diameter holes.
 I started the interview with a general question about available thread mills sizes for these applications and was encouraged to first gather that information from Machinery's Handbook and then call him back.
-I thanked him before ending the call and turning to the appropriate section of "The Bible of the Mechanical Industries," published by Industrial Press Inc.

-Articles April 1, 2016 Alan Richter
+Article April 15, 2016 Alan Richter

 And the beat goes on